 Answering these questions with an in-depth churn analysis can help you set up a plan to reduce churn, and set your business up for long-term success.

-12 strategies for reducing churn
+12 strategies for reducing customer churn

 Now that you’re analyzing churn, it’s time to take action and bring those churn numbers down.
 ProfitWell studies have shown that the average churn rate in SaaS is around 5%, and a “good” churn rate is considered 3% or less, but only one-third of SaaS companies are actually hitting this benchmark.